Cisco vs Tailscale: The Cisco AnyConnect Alternative

 Rather than administrate security ACLs via a separate device, Tailscale admins can store ACLs in GitHub or GitLab and push to Tailscale securely via an API endpoint secured with an access token.

-Cisco Secure Client carries a large administrative overhead and upfront cost.
-By contrast, Tailscale requires no up-front investment and has a flat, per-user licensing scheme.
-It offers comprehensive end-to-end security with easy setup, low administrative burden, and an easy-to-use client.
+Cisco AnyConnect carries a large administrative overhead and upfront cost.
+By contrast, Tailscale offers comprehensive end-to-end security with easy setup, low administrative burden, and an easy-to-use client.
+If you’re looking for a Cisco AnyConnect alternative, Tailscale is your definitive choice, especially given Cisco VPN cost and pricing.

 Want to see how easy it is to get up and running with Tailscale?
 Try it for free today.